Siemens to Acquire Mendix

 Siemens has been on a mission to leverage its foothold and data-rich infrastructure in the physical world, to become a leader in the digital world, investing over $10B in the last decade to acquire and build out software businesses, and to create the Industrial IoT platform, MindSphere.

-- Accelerate Mendix’ leadership in low-code by doubling down on R&D investments and geographical expansion: By becoming a part of Siemens, we will be able to access an even bigger investment than going public, and we will immediately get access to an enormous global infrastructure that would take much longer to stand-up ourselves.
-We are committed to extending our leadership in low-code and will significantly accelerate investments in R&D, Customer Success and global expansion.
+- Accelerate Mendix’s leadership in low-code by doubling down on R&D investments and geographical expansion: By becoming a part of Siemens, we will be able to access an even bigger investment than going public, and we will immediately get access to an enormous global infrastructure that would take much longer to stand-up ourselves.
+We are committed to extending our leadership in low-code and will significantly accelerate investments in R&D, customer success, and global expansion.

 - Combine Mendix and MindSphere to create the digital operating system for the physical world: With billions of intelligent devices and machines connected to the cloud, organizations will require a new kind of platform to turn these massive amounts of data into real-time business value.
 By combining Mendix and MindSphere, we will be in a unique position to bridge the physical and digital worlds.